raychongtk/wallet/README.md

 ## Partition
 Ledger is a data intensive application which we need to store any movement to the system.
 When the business growth, we need to design the storage in partition or sharding so that we can provide more scalability to the system.
+- Payment History
+- Movement
+- Transaction
+The above 3 tables must be partitioned to improve performance and scalability.
+We can partition the data by time.
+For example, we can partition the data by month or by year.
+This can improve the performance of the system when the data grow quickly.

 ## Hot/Cold Data Separation
 Hot/Cold Data Separation can also improve scalability when data grow quickly.
 This can improve both read and write performance in huge data size scenarios.